JoeyDelp/JoSIM/docs/index.md

     ...					# Other configuration files and scripts.

 ## Initial setup
-With each major version of JoSIM a release for all major platforms is generated and places under the [Releases](https://github.com/JoeyDelp/JoSIM/releases) section of the GitHub repository.
+With each major version of JoSIM a release for all major platforms is generated and placed under the [Releases](https://github.com/JoeyDelp/JoSIM/releases) section of the GitHub repository.
 At the time of writing, this is version 2.5.

 To compile JoSIM from source, the following packages are required: